 When is Carpenter Ant Season

-Carpenter ant season typically begins in the early spring, with ants becoming more active as weather improves.
+Carpenter ant season typically begins in the early spring, with ants becoming more active as weather improves. this can have consequences on your property.
 Although they do not eat wood, they are attracted to moist or rotten wooden areas and will build their nests in those areas.
 Although this enhances decay which has ecological advantages, it is not ideal for homeowners.
 If you are noticing carpenter ants entering your home around this time of year, it means that the insects are foraging for food to bring back to their nearby colony.
 Also be wary of any winged ants in your home, as that is clear indicator of a colony having reached maturity that is now looking to expand.
 Be aware of any dying trees or decaying wood on or nearby your property, as that is likely the location of the neighboring nest.
 Remove or replace any problem timber to limit the spread of the insects.

 Seeing Ants Year Round